LouisJackman/volatile_thunk/content/posts/2019/08/19/using-single-field-wrapper-types-to-reduce-bugs/post.md

 not use that directly rather than wrapping it in a type that bundles no other fields with it?

-Static typing communities outside of the mainstream, such as Haskell, have embraced this pattern with features like `newtype`:
+Static typing communities such as Haskell's and Go's have embraced this pattern with features like `newtype`:

 	:::haskell
 	newtype Email = Email String